scipy.linalg.

 check_finitebool, optional

-Whether to check that the input matrix contains only finite numbers.
+Whether to check that the entire input matrix contains only finite numbers.
 Disabling may give a performance gain, but may result in problems (crashes, non-termination) if the inputs do contain infinities or NaNs.

 Returns: